 Richard & Carol Whelan Scholarship

 This scholarship provides support for graduate students in special education working toward licensure in emotional disturbance.
 Survived by his wife Carol, who has a degree in nursing from KU, Richard was a former dean of the School.

-J. Gary & Joanne W. McEachen Scholarship
+J. Gary & Joann W. McEachen Scholarship

-KU alumni Gary and Joanne McEachen established this scholarship to be awarded on the basis of academic merit supporting a junior or senior year student majoring in elementary education and a graduate of a high school in the Shawnee Mission School District.
+KU alumni Gary and Joann McEachen established this scholarship to be awarded on the basis of academic merit supporting a junior or senior year student majoring in elementary education and a graduate of a high school in the Shawnee Mission School District.